 The purpose of this report is to provide background and relevant data about dedicated taxes, which represent an important but little-understood part of the District of Columbia's general fund.
-Presently, there are 14 dedicated taxes that earmark revenue to support particular programs or activities as required by law.
-The dedicated taxes are from the following tax categories: real property tax, sales and use tax, motor fuel tax, public utility tax, toll telecommunications tax, insurance premiums tax, health care provider tax, ballpark fee, hospital bed tax and provider fee, ICF-IDD assessment, Care First contribution, and deed taxes.
+Presently, there are 19 dedicated taxes that earmark revenue to support specific programs or activities as required by law.
+The dedicated taxes are from the following tax categories: real property tax, sales and use tax, excise tax, motor fuel tax, public utility tax, toll telecommunications tax, insurance premiums tax, health care provider tax, private sports wagering tax, ballpark fee, hospital bed tax and provider fee, ICF-IDD assessment, Care First contribution, and deed taxes.